zoras/unit_validator/README.md

 	* `val[:valid_units]`
 	* `val[:invalid_units]`

-6. It will give a `.errors` method if the *headers* of spreadsheet data doesn't match with the *rules* or vice-versa saying *"Headers doesnot match the column counts"*. rules = [{:field_id => "field_1", :label => "company name", :field_type => "text_data", :value => "Sprout", :required => true, :validation_format => "general" }]
+6. It will give a `.errors` instance variable as error if the *headers* of spreadsheet data doesn't match with the *rules* or vice-versa saying *"Headers doesnot match the column counts"*. rules = [{:field_id => "field_1", :label => "company name", :field_type => "text_data", :value => "Sprout", :required => true, :validation_format => "general" }]